Tony Parker: Early life

 Parker was born on May 17, 1982, in Bruges, Belgium, and raised in France.
 His father, Tony Parker Sr., an African American, played basketball at Loyola University Chicago as well as professionally in the Netherlands, Belgium, and France.
-His mother, Pamela Firestone, is a Dutch model.
+His mother, Pamela Firestone, is a model of Dutch, German, English and Irish origin.
 His maternal grandmother, Jetty Baars-Wienese, is a Dutch national tennis champion (1956), whose brother and Tony's great-uncle Jan Wienese is an Olympic gold medalist in rowing.
 Parker enjoyed close relationships with his brothers, and they would often attend their father's basketball games together.
 At first, Parker was more interested in soccer, but after watching the evolution of Michael Jordan into a global basketball superstar during summer trips to his father's native city of Chicago, he changed his mind.
 Parker's two younger brothers were also heavily involved in basketball; T.J. and Pierre would go on to play basketball at college and professional levels.
 As Parker built his skill, he played the point guard position, recognizing that his speed and agility made this position ideal for him.
 At age 15, he became a naturalized French citizen while retaining his American nationality.
-He was eventually asked to attend the INSEP in Paris.
+He was eventually asked to attend the INSEP National Institute of Sport, Expertise, and Performance (Institut national du sport, de l'expertise et de la performance) in Paris.